HJIEJHussein/Analytics_portfolio/README.md

 ### Visualisations and report

-- Used Power BI software to represent the visualisations of our previous findings,check the "md_water_services.mwb" file [https://github.com/HJIEJHussein/Hussein-s_portfolio/blob/main/Md_water_services.mwb]
+- Used Power BI software to represent the visualisations of our previous findings and to confirm them,check the "md_water_services.mwb" file [https://github.com/HJIEJHussein/Hussein-s_portfolio/blob/main/Magi%20Ndogo%20Report.pbix]